crcx/retroforth/doc/RETRO-Book.md

 To the start of the `list.forth` file and then run `make` again.
 The newly built `bin/retro` will now include your additions.

-# Starting RETRO
+# Starting Retro

-RETRO can be run for scripting or interactive use.
+Retro can be run for scripting or interactive use.

 ## Interactive